TaslimOseni/P-integrate/README.md

  After all of these have been satisfied, clone this repository, open it up in your android studio and follow the steps.
 They are well commented!

  </div>

-<br /><br />
-## Acknowledgement
-Special thanks to my siblings, Tawakalt and Abdul-salaam Oseni.
-Most times, a phone call to you guys is all the inspiration I need.